-- Know that their house and school can be found on a map. - Know that we are in Brighouse and Brighouse is in England. - Know that the globe represents the world. - Locate hot and cold places on a globe and map (North/South Pole). - Name the 4 seasons. - Draw an imaginary map.
+Know that their house and school can be found on a map.

+- Know that our school is in Brighouse and Brighouse is in England. - Locate and talk about the key differences between hot and cold places on a globe and map (North/South Pole).